Kangaroo care: For institutions

 Kangaroo care often results in reduced hospital stays, reduced need for expensive healthcare technology, increased parental involvement and teaching opportunities, and better use of healthcare dollars.

-Additional Evidence on Skin-to-Skin
+Additional evidence for SSC

-There are a number of early studies on the impact of skin-to-skin contact on the health of all newly born humans, including an 1979 study that showed increased breastfeeding rates when skin-to-skin contact started at birth, and when early breastfeeding was encouraged every two hours.
+There are a number of early studies on the impact of SSC on the health of all newly born humans, including a 1979 study that showed increased breastfeeding rates when SSC started at birth and when early breastfeeding was encouraged every two hours.